telus-agcg-archive/grape-apiary/README.md

 ### NOTE

-This is an early implementation that makes some assumptions about your API and works with our implementation of Grape API's.
+This is an early implementation that makes some assumptions about your API (follows a standard REST pattern) that works with our implementation of Grape API's.
 There is a new an [unreleased feature in Grape](https://github.com/intridea/grape#parameter-documentation) that allows for appending additional documentation.
 This project is dependent on this feature in order to create example JSON requests and responses.

 ## Installation